ligato/docs/docs/user-guide/quickstart.md

 loop0                             1      up          9000/0/0/0
 ```

-We can see the default `local0` interface and `loop0` configured by the VPP Agent.
+We can see the default `local0` interface and `loop0` configured by the vpp-agent.

 The command `show bridge-domain` lists configured bridge domains:
 ```